elastos/Elastos.DittoBox.iOS/README.md

-Elastos.PersonalCloudDrive.iOS
+DittBox.iOS
 ==============================

 ## Introduction

-Elastos personal cloud drive (ElaDrive) is a demo application integrating ownCloud over elastos carrier network, and through which we can access or save personal files to ownCloud server that could be deployed **at home behind the router**.
+DittBox is a demo application integrating ownCloud over elastos carrier network, and through which we can access or save personal files to ownCloud server that could be deployed **at home behind the router**.

 ## Highlights